hfoley/lakehouse/01 Create Resources/readme.md

 ### Step 1 - Verify paramfile06.json ###
-Type the following command to view the contents of yoru paramfile06.json file has been updated in Azure Cloud Shell environment.
-Validate the values are as you want them.
+Make sure you are in your lakehouse folder within the Azure cloud shell environment.
+Type the following command to view the contents of your paramfile06.json file in Azure Cloud Shell environment.
+Validate the values are as you want them one last time.

 `get-content paramfile06.json`

 ### Step 2 - Run script to create resources ###
-Navigate in Azure cloud shell to the lakehouse folder location containing all the PowerShell script files.
 Run the command below:

 `./"01 - CreateLakehouseResources.ps1" -filepath ./paramfile06.json`